SkylineCommunications/dataminer-docs/connector-help/connector_help/Pixelmetrix DVStor.md

 ### General

-On this page, you can find recording information such as the **Recording Status, Source Bitrate, Source IP Port**, etc.You can start or stop recording with buttons.
+On this page, you can find recording information such as the **Recording Status, Source Bitrate, Source IP Port**, etc. You can start or stop recording with buttons.

 Playback information is also available through the parameters **Playback Status, Playback Bitrate**, etc.